sammancoaching/website/_learning_hours/small_steps/iterative_or_incremental.md

 Hopefully they will identify which picture is which and notice that with incremental development you need a much better idea of what you want.
 When you've worked on a kata in the previous session, like Mars Rover, you have probably been working iteratively, adding a new method then gradually adding all the needed functionality to it.
 Once a method is done, you hopefully don't need to revisit it.
 You could say that it is an increment - a piece of the software that is completed and ready to deliver but not very useful on its own.

 ### Do: Mars Rover or similar
 If you are half way through a kata from a previous session you could continue with it.
-Otherwise perhaps start a new one that you have a test list for so that you get going coding quickly.
+Otherwise perhaps start a new one, for example [ClosestToZero](kata_descriptions/closest_to_zero.html).

 ### Reflect: iterative and incremental experiences
 - When did we work incrementally and when did we work iteratively?